learnk8s/learnk8s.io/src/templating/content.md

   - name: test-container
     image: k8s.gcr.io/busybox
     env:
-    - name: ENV
+    - name: DB_URL
-      value: production
+      value: postgres://db_url:5432
 ```

-However, since the variable is hardcoded in the Pod, there's no easy way to deploy the same Pod in multiple environments.
+However, since the value `postgres://db_url:5432` is hardcoded in the YAML definition, there's no easy way to deploy the same Pod in multiple environments such as dev, staging and production.

 You could create a Pod YAML definition for each of the environment you plan to deploy.